jsx-eslint/eslint-plugin-react/README.md

 npm install eslint eslint-plugin-react --save-dev
 ```

-It is also possible to install ESLint globally rather than locally (using npm install eslint --global).
+It is also possible to install ESLint globally rather than locally (using `npm install -g eslint`).
 However, this is not recommended, and any plugins or shareable configs that you use must be installed locally in either case.

-## Configuration
+## Configuration (legacy: `.eslintrc*`)

 Use [our preset](#recommended) to get reasonable defaults: